-All regular visitors, temporary staff and volunteers to our school will be given a leaflet detailing our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
+All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
+(See Appendix A).